JohnCiubuc/QDiscord/DiscordBotSample/readme.md

 # Command Examples

-Basic bot messages can be found in `discordbot.cpp`.
-Most new commands will be found in `QDiscordInterpreter`
+Most bot commands can be found in `DiscordBot`.
+Commands requiring response from the server, will have their responses found under `QDiscordInterpreter`